About Marshall County

 - Sales tax permits are issued by the Oklahoma Tax Commission and businesses operating in Marshall County must register for sales tax collection if selling taxable goods or services.

-- The Lake Texoma Area Chamber of Commerce serves the Marshall County region and provides business information, though it is not a governmental licensing agency.
+- The Lake Texoma Area Chamber of Commerce serves Marshall County region and provides business information, though it is not a governmental licensing agency.

-Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by respective Oklahoma state licensing boards, not at the county level.
+Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by respective Oklahoma state licensing boards, not at Marshall County level.
 Building permits, zoning approvals, and land use permits in unincorporated Marshall County are handled by the County Planning Department or County Commissioner's office, while municipalities issue their own permits within city limits.
 The Madill City Hall handles business licensing and permitting for businesses operating within Madill city limits.

 Contractors working on projects in Marshall County may need to verify licensing requirements with the Construction Industries Board of Oklahoma.